Daniel Worrall: Breakout and international career (2015–present)

-English County
+English County career

 In February 2018, Gloucestershire signed Worrall as their overseas player for the 2018 County Championship.
 In 2019, he re-signed with Gloucestershire, ahead of the 2019 County Championship in England.
 He returned to Gloucestershire for the 2021 season.
 He made his first appearance in the third game against Hampshire after missing the start of the season due to quarantine requirements.

+On 27 July 2021 Worrall signed for Surrey as a local player on a three-year contract which started from the 2022 summer.
+Worrall has a UK passport so will not count as an overseas player for Surrey.
+Worrall was part of the Surrey team that won the 2022 County Championship.

 In April 2022, he was bought by the Manchester Originals for the 2022 season of The Hundred.